 - Kathy Babiak, PhD - Associate Dean, Faculty Affairs

 - Pete Bodary, PhD - Associate Dean, Undergraduate Education

-- Steve Broglio, PhD, ATC - Associate Dean, Graduate Affairs
+- Steven Broglio, PhD, ATC - Associate Dean, Graduate Student Affairs

 - Greg Cartee, PhD - Associate Dean, Research